Louis-Armand de La Poype de Vertrieux

 Louis-Armand de La Poype de Vertrieu (Paris, 2 February 1721 – London, 12 May 1801) was a French Navy officer and statesman.

 Biography

 In 1763, Vertrieux was given command of the frigate Pléïade for a mission against the Salé Rovers.
-Pléïade patrolled between Oran and Algiers, with Suffren as first officer and Flotte as second officer, and along with the xebecs Singe and Caméléon.
-On 15 July 1763, Singe mistakenly engaged a galiot from Algiers, which she mistook for a Salé rover.
-Pléïade intervened fired two broadsides into the galiot, which sank with all hands before the error was realised.
+The Pléïade patrolled between Oran and Algiers, with Suffren as first officer and Flotte as second officer, and was accompanied by the xebecs Singe and Caméléon.
+On 15 July 1763, Singe mistakenly engaged a galiot from Algiers, mistaking it for a Salé rover.
+Pléïade intervened and fired two broadsides into the galiot, which sank with all hands before the error was realised.
 This triggered a diplomatic incident and Captain Fabry had to negotiate a resolution to the crisis.
 Vertrieux fell out of favour due to the incident.